As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Wash your face with a mild cleanser followed by a splash of cool water.
 Dab a little aloe vera gently over the affected area.
 Leave it on for about 30 to 40 minutes.
 Rinse off and moisturize your skin.
 Do this twice daily to minimize rosacea flare-ups.

 Apple cider has powerful anti-inflammatory properties.
 It also helps balance the pH levels in the body, which reduces rosacea symptoms.
 Bragg is the most popular and best-known brand that makes high-quality apple cider vinegar.

 How to use apple cider vinegar for rosacea

-Add 1 teaspoon raw apple cider vinegar to a glass of water and drink.
-You can add a little raw honey to sweeten it if you want.
+Add 1 teaspoon raw apple cider vinegar to a glass of warm water and drink.
+Add a little raw honey to sweeten it if you want.
 Do this twice a day – first thing in the morning and last thing at night.